 Guitar Rock Improvisation Thoughts, Tricks, Concepts and Techniques, 8th Episode.

-Did you already see great improvements in your soloing in past 7 blogs?
+Did you already see great improvements in your soloing in the past 7 blogs?

-I hope it is making a fantastic impact in your improvisations.
+I hope it is making a fantastic impact on your improvisations.

-Here’s what we covered in past couple of months.
+Here’s what we covered in the past couple of months.

 Rock Guitar Soloing Episode 1